Eli-Chandler/RESTGPT/prompt.md

 ```

 You should generate a response based on the given input.
 You should try to best approximate what a real REST API would response with.
+Please avoid using "example" data, as it makes the response less realistic, for example do not use "John Doe", "Product A", or "abcxyz123" as tokens, keys, ids, etc.

 You should return a response in the following format: